enzolutions/backbone.drupal/README.md

 **Authentication**: Option login with Drupal user account to enable to execute REST operation PUT, DELETE, ADD.
 If Cross-origin is enabled login is required for GET operations.

-**Models**: Created Backbone models for Nodes, Users, Comments Entities
+**Models**: Created Backbone models for Nodes, Users and Comments Entities

 You can add extra fields to modules to use as extra information in you application, these extra fields could be mark as *noSaveAttributes*.
 Check the following example.